MyMalcom/malcom-lib-android/doc/Notifications.md

 ###Check notification

-In `onResume` of your "TargetActivity" class (usually just after the previous register call), add this call to check for new notifications:
+In `onResume` of your "TargetActivity" class, add this call to check for new notifications:

 ```java
 MalcomLib.checkNotification(this);